Market Sentiment Indices for Fair Market Value

 Media covered by AMR’s Create an Index Service:

-- Works on Paper – watercolours and drawings, including collages, gouache, pen, pastel, crayon, pencil, charcoal, ink and chalk.
+- Painting (Unique Two-Dimensional Works of Art) – includes Paintings and Works on Paper [Paintings – oil, tempera and acrylic.
+Works on Paper – watercolours and drawings, including collages, gouache, pen, pastel, crayon, pencil, charcoal, ink and chalk.]

 - 3D – sculpture and 3-dimensional works, including installations.